docknetwork/crypto-wasm-ts/README.md

   statement contains public key of the signer, signature params, any revealed messages, etc. Each statement in a proof has a unique index.
 - **Witness** - Private data that needs to be kept hidden from the verifier.
 This can be the messages/attributes that are not being disclosed, the signature itself, the accumulator member, accumulator witness.
 Every witness corresponds to some `Statement`.
-- **WitnessRef** - A witness might contain consist of several hidden data points, hidden attributes for example.
+- **WitnessRef** - A witness might consist of several hidden data points, hidden attributes for example.
 To refer to each data point uniquely, a pair of indices is used where the 1st item is the `Statement` index and 2nd item is index of that data point in the witness.
 - **MetaStatement** - Describes a condition that must hold between witnesses of several statements or the same statement.
 Eg. to express equality between attributes of 2 credentials, `MetaStatement` will refer to the `WitnessRef` of each attribute.
 This is public information as well.
 - **SetupParam** - Represents (public) setup parameters of different protocols.
 This is helpful when the same setup parameter needs to be passed to several `Statement`s
-- **ProofSpec** - This is the proof specification and its goal is to unambiguously define what **all** needs to be proven.
+- **ProofSpec** - This is the proof specification and its goal is to unambiguously define **all** what needs to be proven.
 This is created from all `Statement`s, `MetaStatement`s and an optional context.
 Both prover and verifier should independently create this.
 The prover uses the `ProofSpec` and all `Witness`es to create the proof and the verifier uses the`ProofSpec` to verify the proof.

 #### Examples